-3. Recognizes that mountains provide indications of global climate change through phenomena such as modifications of biological diversity, the retreat of mountain glaciers and changes in seasonal runoff that may impact major sources of freshwater in the world, and stresses the need to undertake actions to minimize the negative effects of these phenomena;
+3. Recognizes that mountains are highly sensitive indicators of global climate change through phenomena such as modifications of biological diversity, the retreat of mountain glaciers and changes in seasonal runoff that is having an impact on major sources of freshwater in the world, and stresses the need to undertake actions to minimize the negative effects of these phenomena and promote adaptation measures;

-4. Recognizes that sustainable mountain development is a key component in achieving the Millennium Development Goals in many regions of the world;
+4. Also recognizes that sustainable mountain development is a key component in achieving the Millennium Development Goals in many regions of the world;